dbills777/derricksblog/src/pages/blog/2020-11-21-final-project-post-3.md

 14. **As a user I would like to sort by lowest rated to highest rated.**
 15. **As a user I would like to be able to sort by update time (see the most recently updated recipe first).**

+The star system works well, and was probably the most complicated part I did this week, I thought about handling it with just digits..... but that didn't seem like a "Real" implementation of a rating system to me!
+I really like how it turned out!

-The star system works well. the main display page allows users to sort by rating (up and down) and by recently updated.
+The main display page allows users to sort by rating (up and down) and by recently updated.

 ![rate](/img/screen-shot-2020-11-21-at-8.42.35-pm.png "rate")